metamystical/mdht/README.md

 Navigating to http://localhost:6881 (default port) in a browser loads a web page from server.js via HTTP GET, containing a simple UI for getting and putting BEP44 data and for announcing IP addresses (currently under development).
-Alternatively, clientLib.js is available to include in custom clients running in a browser or running under Node.js.
+Alternatively, client/clientLib.js is available to include in custom clients running in a browser or running under Node.js.
+See client/clientTest.js for examples.

 ### Terminology